 Once again, our local schools are participating in Character Counts program and members are speaking to student groups.

-After becoming aware of homeless families in our community in need of essentials such as hygiene/care items and shelf stable food, the club devoted a regular meeting to put together 200 reusable pack bags with 15 useable items.
+After becoming aware of homeless families in our community who need of essentials such as hygiene/care items and shelf stable food, the club devoted a regular meeting to put together 200 reusable pack bags with 15 useable items.
 Members donated all items as well as the pack bags.
 45 members and guests packed the bags at the July 18 meeting.
 The bags were delivered over the next week to Fountain of Life homeless shelter, Thomasville Thomas County Food Bank, and other points in the community where homeless individuals and families are served.
+Through the year, the club has kept in touch with organizations directly serving the needs of the homeless through our members who serve as board members and volunteers for those organizations.
+A program was presented at a club meeting in February by the Coalition for the Homeless.
+In May, the club will assist the Coalition for the Homeless with its Resource Fair, which brings agencies and organizations who offer assistance, access to resources, training, and other programs to the homeless community in Thomasville and Thomas County.

 The club maintains a dozen Free Little Lending Libraries that the club placed 10 years ago in strategic locations throughout the community.
 The libraries offer members and others in the community the opportunity to share books and encourage reading.
 Each year the committee repairs, restores, and replenishes the little libraries on as as needed basis.

-Each year, the club hosts three cookout lunches for our local first responders, who are community heroes.
+Each year, the club hosts three cookouts for our local first responders, who are community heroes.
+During COVID, the club necessarily changed the lunches from full service/banquet style meals to pick up lunches, which greatly decreased club members' interaction with our first responders.
+This year, the committee improved the events significantly by sending an emailed invitation to the first responders being honored, expanding the menu with homemade sides and fresh vegetables, assigning members specific duties that enhanced interaction with our first responder guests.
 In October, we hosted a cookout for all law enforcement officers and support staff.
 Attending were 90 officers and staff from City Police and County Sheriff's departments and 25 members of the club.
-Our BBQ team grilled hamburgers, hotdogs, and committee members provided fresh buns and fixings, sides, and desserts for the meal.
-Our members joined officers at the tables and enjoy sharing the meal and offering our appreciation for their service.
-In February, a heroes lunch for first responder linemen will be held at Camp Pineywoods.
-In March, fire fighters and emergency service heroes will be hosted for lunch at their facility.
+Our BBQ team grilled hamburgers, hotdogs, and committee members provided fresh buns and fixings, homemade side dishes, and freshly made desserts.
+Our members joined officers at the tables and enjoyed sharing the meal, getting to know them and expressing admiration and appreciation.
+In February, the expanded/improved heroes' lunch for first responder linemen was held at Camp Pineywoods for 45 participants with 15 members assisting.
+In March, 90 fire fighters and emergency service heroes were hosted for lunch at their facility with 20 members participating.

 Rotary's annual golf classic to raise funds for the club's Big Impact projects and United Way agencies was held on August 24, 2024.
 In the weeks prior five members solicited dozens of community sponsors and players to fill 24 teams.
 On the day prior and on the event day, 25 members assisted set up and managing the tournament.
 The golf classic raised $34,000 for United Way and an estimated $15,000 for the club's Big Impact projects.
 Community partners and players were informed about Rotary's impact in the community through the event--with a printed insert and messaging during the tournament.